wp-plugins/multi-rating/readme.txt

 * Widgets to display the rating form and top rating results
 * SEO rich snippets are added to markup
 * Options to apply to different post types
+* Add custom weights to each multi-rating item
 * Options for position of rating form before_content or after_content and rating results before_title or after_title

 Here's a demo http://www.danielpowney.com/multi-rating